Mark Vonnegut

-Mark Vonnegut (born May 11, 1947) is an American pediatrician and memoirist.
+Mark Vonnegut (born May 11, 1947) is an American pediatrician and author.
 He is the son of writer Kurt Vonnegut.
 He is the brother of Edith Vonnegut and Nanette Vonnegut.
 He described himself in the preface to his 1975 book as "a hippie, son of a counterculture hero, BA in religion, (with a) genetic disposition to schizophrenia."

 Education

 Mark Vonnegut (whom his parents named after Mark Twain) graduated from Swarthmore College in 1969.
 He briefly worked at Duthie Books and was also briefly chief of a 20-man detachment of special state police that provided the security for Boston State Hospital.
 During the Vietnam War, he filed an application with the draft board to be considered a conscientious objector, which was denied.
 After taking the psychological examination, he was given a psychiatric 4-F classification and avoided conscription into the U.S. military.

 During his undergraduate years, he set out to become a Unitarian minister.
 He eventually abandoned that goal.